If you think asbestos may be in your home, don't panic! Usually the best thing is to LEAVE asbestos material that is in good condition ALONE.

 Sometimes, the best way to deal with slightly damaged material is to limit access to the area and not touch or disturb it.
 Discard damaged or worn asbestos gloves, stove-top pads, or ironing board covers.
 Check with local health, environmental, or other appropriate officials to find out proper handling and disposal procedures.

 If asbestos material is more than slightly damaged, or if you are going to make changes in your home that might disturb it, repair or removal by a professional is needed.
 Before you have your house remodeled, find out whether asbestos materials are present.
-If you do need to be around friable asbestos, be sure to wear the correct type of respirator (see below, available to purchase here)
+If you do need to be around friable asbestos, be sure to wear the correct type of respirator (see at right, available to purchase here)

-Click above for current pricing
+Click the box at right for current pricing -

 If the asbestos material is in good shape and will not be disturbed, do nothing!
 If it is a problem, there are two types of corrections: repair and removal.

 REPAIR usually involves either sealing or covering asbestos material.